Homemade food freedom act

-How do I calculate whether my home baking industry makes $20,000 or more?
+How do I calculate whether my business makes $75,000 or more?

-Are breads, desserts and cakes the only products covered by the Act?
+What food products are covered by the Act?

-If I have a concern in regards to a product I purchased at a home bakery would the Health Department investigate?
+If I have a concern in regards to a product I purchased from a Home Food Establishment would the Health Department investigate?

-No, HB1094 exempted Home Food Establishments (with gross annual sales of less than $20,000) from licensure with the Oklahoma State Department of Health.
+No. HB1032 exempted Home Food Establishments (with gross annual sales of less than $75,000) from licensure with the Oklahoma State Department of Health.

 Who do I contact if I have any questions?